-This course provides the framework for students to write a thesis, a major research paper, or develop a creative project in lieu of the comprehensive examination.
-Those students who elect this course may reduce their electives by three hours.
+This course provides the framework for students to write a thesis, a major research paper, or develop a creative project.
+Capstone courses are NOT included in the university retake policy.
+All grades for any capstone attempts will appear on transcript and will be calculated in GPA